April 4, 2023

 THERE’S A GOOD LEGAL REASON TO BE SENSITIVE

-Another very practical reason to consider the softer departure is found in a Supreme Court of Canada Judgment—Wallace v.
-United Grain Growers.
-Lawyers refer to this as a landmark case that opens the door for substantial penalties to employers beyond normal severance based on how the termination is done.
-The individual may now receive “increased damages for injuries such as humiliation, embarrassment and damage to one’s sense of self-worth and self-esteem.”
+Another very practical reason to consider the softer departure is found in Supreme Court of Canada cases such as Wallace v.
+United Grain Growers and subsequent decisions.
+Landmark cases in employment law have opened the door for substantial penalties to employers beyond normal severance based on how the termination is done.
+The individual may now receive additional awards of damages on this basis.
 Justice Iacobucci wrote, “The obligation of good faith and fair dealing is incapable of precise definition: However, at a minimum, I believe that in the course of dismissal employers ought to be candid, reasonable, honest and forthright with their employees and should refrain from engaging in conduct that is unfair and is in bad faith by being, for example, untruthful, misleading, or unduly insensitive.”

 This article may be republished for non-commercial purposes subject to the provisions of the Website Use Agreement.
 To republish this article, you must include the following notice along with the article: “Copyright © 2020 go2 Tourism HR Society.
 All Rights Reserved.
 Republished under license.”